-A treasure trove of Indo-Persian recipes inspired by the Mughals
+A new Indo-Persian cookbook with recipes inspired by the Mughals

 By Saliha Mahmood Ahmed